David-Gyavi/DW-Clubs/README.md

 For my wireframing is i used apen Prototyping.
 I found this was really easy for me use.
 And it helped me to to whatr ever i wanted and to see how it is on different screen sizes.

-To be more clear of what i did, here are my Wireframes.
+To be more clear of what i did, here are explanations about my **wireframes.**

- ## Desktop Wireframe
+##### Desktop Wireframe.
-Desktop Wireframe can easily be found [desktop](https://github.com/David-Gyavi/DW-Clubswireframe/desktop.png)
-## Tablet Wireframe
+##### Tablet Wireframe.
-Tablet Wireframe can easily be found [tablet]()
-## Mobile Wireframe
+##### Mobile Wireframe.
-Mobile Wireframe can easily be found [mobile]()
+In the planing of this project i thought maybe i would make three different pages but i found out that it better to make two pages on one page, so in doing this i made the links to be internal.

 My plan was to make different kind of landing pages but after a good talk with my mentor it was better to make one page with multiple sections connected to links provided.